MaxwellCalkin/weThePeople/README.md

-I'm excited that I get to use the ProPublica API to fetch real data on congress members and bills as well as the Google Civic API to determine a user's congressional district
+I'm excited that I get to use the ProPublica API to fetch real data on congress members and bills as well as the Google Civic API to determine a user's congressional district.

 ## Demo Login